menandmice/terraform-provider-menandmice/docs/resources/dns_zone.md

 ### Optional

-- `adintegrated` (Boolean) If the DNS zone is AD integrated.
+- `ad_integrated` (Boolean) If the DNS zone is AD integrated.
 (Default: False)
+- `ad_partition` (String) The AD partition if the zone is AD integrated.
+- `ad_replication_type` (String) Replication type if the zone is AD integrated.
+- `adintegrated` (Boolean, Deprecated) If the DNS zone is AD integrated.
+(Default: False)
-- `adpartition` (String) The AD partition if the zone is AD integrated.
+- `adpartition` (String, Deprecated) The AD partition if the zone is AD integrated.
-- `adreplicationtype` (String) Replication type if the zone is AD integrated.
+- `adreplicationtype` (String, Deprecated) Replication type if the zone is AD integrated.
 - `custom_properties` (Map of String) Map of custom properties associated with this DNS zone.
+- `display_name` (String) A display name to distinguish the zone from other, identically named zone instances.
-- `displayname` (String) A display name to distinguish the zone from other, identically named zone instances.
+- `displayname` (String, Deprecated) A display name to distinguish the zone from other, identically named zone instances.
 - `dnssecsigned` (Boolean)
 - `dynamic` (Boolean) If the DNS zone is dynamic.
 (Default: False)
 - `kskids` (String) A comma-separated string of IDs of KSKs.
 Starting with active keys, then inactive keys in parenthesis.